-3 ways to Pronounce the Final S
+3 ways to Pronounce the Final S in English

 To learn how to pronounce the final s, we have to understand what voiced and voiceless consonants are.